 11. Talea Beer Co., Williamsburg

 Ran by owners and homebrewers LeAnn Darland and Tara Hankinson, Talea Beer Co. was founded in 2018 to bring “an approachable, inclusive perspective and voice” to a primarily male-dominated industry.
-Their flagship brewery and taproom first opened up last March in Williamsburg.
+Their flagship brewery and taproom opened in March 2021 in Williamsburg.

 Located on the LES, this boutique owned by Maryam Nassir Zadeh sells upscale women’s clothing.
 You’re sure to leave more stylish than when you entered.